 It does not apply to other websites to which ThinkOn links.
-Because ThinkOn gathers certain types of information from Individuals, it is important that Individuals understand what information about them is collected, how it is collected, how that information is used, and how Individuals can control ThinkOn’s disclosure of that information.
+Because ThinkOn gathers certain types of information about its Subscribers, it is important that Subscribers understand what information is collected about them, how it is collected, how that information is used, and how Subscribers can control ThinkOn’s disclosure of that information.

 A. INFORMATION COLLECTED

-ThinkOn collects two types of information from Individuals: i) information that Individuals voluntarily provide to ThinkOn (e.g. through a voluntary registration process, sign-ups or emails); and ii) information that is derived through management logging mechanisms.
+ThinkOn collects two types of information from its Subscribers: i) information that Subscribers voluntarily provide to ThinkOn (e.g. through a voluntary registration process, sign-ups or emails); and ii) information that is derived through automated tracking mechanisms.

-ThinkOn on-line properties may use “cookies” and other tracking technologies.
-Cookies enable ThinkOn to serve secure pages to its authorized Individuals without asking them to sign in repeatedly.
-Most browsers allow the Individual to control cookies, including whether or not to accept them and how to remove them.
-If an Individual’s system is idle for a defined time, the cookie will expire, forcing the Individual to sign in again to continue their session.
-This prevents unauthorized access to the Individual’s information while they are away from their computer.
+- Cookies.
+ThinkOn Website may use “cookies” and other tracking technologies.
+Cookies enable ThinkOn to serve secure pages to its Subscribers without asking them to sign in repeatedly.
+Most browsers allow the Subscriber to control cookies, including whether or not to accept them and how to remove them.
+If a Subscriber’s system is idle for a defined time, the cookie will expire, forcing the Subscriber to sign in again to continue their session.
+This prevents unauthorized access to the Subscriber’s information while they are away from their computer.

-The Individual may set most browsers to notify the Individual if a cookie is received, or the Individual may choose to block cookies with his/her browser, but please note that if the Individual chooses to erase or block cookies, the Individual may need to re-enter his/her original login credentials to gain access to ThinkOn’s on-line properties.
+The Subscriber may set most browsers to notify the Subscriber if a cookie is received, or the Subscriber may choose to block cookies with his/her browser, but please note that if the Subscriber chooses to erase or block cookies, the Subscriber may need to re-enter his/her original Subscriber ID and password to gain access to certain parts of the Site.

-The Individual may choose to invite other people to access ThinkOn on-line properties inputting email addresses from other people via the new user invite feature.
-ThinkOn may store the email addresses the Individual provides so that the respondents may be added to the Subscriber’s social network, confirm orders/purchases and also to send reminders of the invitations.
+The Subscriber may choose to invite friends to visit the Website by sending invitation emails via the invite feature.
+ThinkOn may store the email addresses the Subscriber provides so that the respondents may be added to the Subscriber’s social network, confirm orders/purchases and also to send reminders of the invitations.
 ThinkOn does not sell these email addresses or use them to send any other communication besides invitations and invitation reminders.
 Recipients of invitations may contact ThinkOn to request removal of their information from ThinkOn’s database.

-ThinkOn only uses the personal information of Individuals for the original purposes it was given.
-An Individual’s personal information will not be sold or otherwise transferred to unaffiliated third parties.
-ThinkOn may share personally identifiable information with its subsidiaries or affiliates.
+ThinkOn only uses the personal information of its Subscribers for the original purposes it was given.
+A Subscriber’s personal information will not be sold or otherwise transferred to unaffiliated third parties without the Subscriber’s approval at the time of collection.

-ThinkOn will not disclose, use, give or sell any personal information to third parties for any purposes other than to its suppliers who require this information in order to deliver services on behalf of ThinkOn unless required to do so by law.
-Further, ThinkOn reserves the right to contact Individuals representing Subscribers regarding matters relevant to the underlying service provided and/or the information collected.
+ThinkOn will not disclose, use, give or sell any personal information to third parties for any purposes other than to its suppliers and other third parties who need to know in order to deliver services on behalf of ThinkOn unless required to do so by law.
+Further, ThinkOn reserves the right to contact its Subscribers regarding matters relevant to the underlying service provided and/or the information collected.

-Personally identifiable information is used only to provide the Individual with a more convenient experience and to help ThinkOn provide relevant information regarding products or services that may be of interest to its Subscribers.
-ThinkOn uses personally identifiable information to support and enhance the use of on-line properties, including without limitation: fulfilling a Subscriber’s order; providing Subscriber service; tracking email invitations that Individuals send; and otherwise supporting the use of on-line properties.
+Please note that personally identifiable information is used only to provide the Subscriber with a more enjoyable, convenient online experience and to help ThinkOn identify and/or provide information, products or services that may be of interest to its Subscribers.
+ThinkOn uses personally identifiable information to support and enhance the Subscriber’s use of the Site and its features, including without limitation: fulfilling the Subscriber’s order; providing Subscriber service; tracking email invitations that Subscribers send; and otherwise supporting the use of the Site.

 ThinkOn may transfer personally identifiable information as an asset in connection with a proposed or actual merger or sale (including any transfers made as part of an insolvency or bankruptcy proceeding) involving all or part of ThinkOn’s business or as part of a corporate reorganization, stock sale or other change in control.

-ThinkOn may disclose Information in special cases where ThinkOn has reason to believe that disclosing this information is necessary to identify, contact or bring legal action against a Subscriber or Individual who may be violating ThinkOn’s terms and conditions of use or may be causing injury or interference with ThinkOn’s rights, property, its Subscribers, Individuals or anyone who could be harmed by such activities.
+ThinkOn may disclose Contact Information in special cases where ThinkOn has reason to believe that disclosing this information is necessary to identify, contact or bring legal action against someone who may be violating ThinkOn’s terms and conditions of use or may be causing injury or interference with ThinkOn’s rights, property, its Subscribers/Subscribers or anyone who could be harmed by such activities.

-ThinkOn uses non-identifying and aggregate information to better design its on-line properties and for business and administrative purposes.
+ThinkOn uses non-identifying and aggregate information to better design its Website and for business and administrative purposes.
 ThinkOn may also use or share with third parties for any purpose aggregated data that contains no personally identifiable information.

-ThinkOn is committed to protecting the information it receives from Individuals.
-ThinkOn takes appropriate security measures to protect Individual information against unauthorized access to or unauthorized alteration, disclosure or destruction of data.
+ThinkOn is committed to protecting the information it receives from Subscribers.
+ThinkOn takes appropriate security measures to protect Subscriber information against unauthorized access to or unauthorized alteration, disclosure or destruction of data.
 To prevent unauthorized access, maintain data accuracy, and ensure the correct use of information, ThinkOn maintains appropriate physical, electronic, and managerial procedures to safeguard and secure the information and data stored on its system.
 While no computer system is completely secure, ThinkOn believes the measures it has implemented reduce the likelihood of security problems to a level appropriate to the type of data involved.

-ThinkOn may provide mechanisms for updating and correcting the Individual’s personal information, in which case the Individual may modify or remove any of their personal information by logging into their account.
+ThinkOn may provide mechanisms for updating and correcting the Subscriber’s personal information, in which case the Subscriber may modify or remove any of their personal information by logging into their account.

-If an Individual no longer wishes to receive updates or notifications, they may opt-out of receiving these communications by selecting the “opt out” link in the body of ThinkOn’s email communications.
+If the Subscriber no longer wishes to receive updates or notifications, the Subscriber may opt-out of receiving these communications by selecting the “Unsubscribe” link in the footer of ThinkOn’s email communications.

 G. CHILDREN’S PRIVACY AND PARENTAL CONTROLS

 ThinkOn does not solicit any personal information from children.
-If the Individual is not 18 or older, the Individual is not authorized to use the Site.
+If the Subscriber is not 18 or older, the Subscriber is not authorized to use the Site.
 Parents should be aware that there are parental control tools available online that can be used to prevent children from submitting information online without parental permission or from accessing material that is harmful to minors.